Association for Biology Laboratory Education

 The goals of this CURE focused on dogs are to engage non-major’s and major’s biology students as well as high school students in both biology and agriculture courses in an authentic research experience and to expose them to biotechnology careers.
 The CURE was designed in collaboration with a local Biotechnology company Neogen that does genomic testing of companion animals and livestock.
 This Dog centered CURE allows students to swab their own dogs and analyze a specific gene locus on chromosome six which is hypothesized to be correlated to how attached a dog is to their owner(s) called hypersociability.
 Students analyze their dog’s data to determine if there is a correlation between genotype and the hypersociability phenotype and using a larger samples size from the national database make a conclusion about whether or not this gene locus should be used industry in a dog DNA test.
 Intended for high school and freshman-junior college level, biology majors and non-majors.

-Assessing the viability of Saccharomyces cerevisiae following cryopreservation in DMSO, glycerol, saline, and YPD
+Assessing the Viability of Saccharomyces cerevisiae Following Cryopreservation in DMSO, Glycerol, Saline, and YPD

-Kimberly Curry, University of Victoria
+Kimberley Curry, University of Victoria

 Cryobiology is the study of the effects of low temperatures on organisms.
 The ability to freeze and thaw organisms has many advantages including: 1) providing a “biological backup”, and 2) allowing for experimental replications.
 In laboratories, knowing the mechanisms behind natural cryopreservation can help to advance the cryo-technology of whole organ and possibly whole organism cryopreservation.
 For example, the wood frog, Rana sylvatica, has an internal cryoprotective system that allows the frog to survive a frozen state during winter hibernation.
 We will first teach the students how to culture and cryopreserve cells in the lab.
 Student’s culture cells, calculate the concentration of the cell culture, and dilute it to a desired concentration for freezing.
 Students learn how to use a hemocytometer and work in a sterile environment.
 In this exercise, we will investigate the effects of two commonly used cryopreservatives, DMSO and glycerol, in the cryopreservation of Saccharomyces cerevisiae.
 Intended for freshman-junior college level, biology majors.